 Most students are taught to identify an opportunity, deal with numbers to quantify risk and certainty, then optimize based on outcomes.
 Kelley humanized the thinking experience, taking service design to human-centered design.
 Where service design set out to improve, human-centered design set out to empower.
 Service design was happy with an indirect understanding of the customer, but human-centered design focused on gaining a direct understanding.

 The 5 elements of Design Thinking

 It may seem counterintuitive that creativity has rules.
-But in actuality, these elements are guideposts meant to lead you toward new ideas while keeping the customer in mind.
+But in actuality, these elements of Design Thinking are guideposts meant to lead you toward new ideas while keeping the customer in mind.
 Yes, you’re thinking outside the box, but you’re still in the same room as the box.

-We’re going to demonstrate each of these five elements using a distance learning solution.
+We’re going to demonstrate each of these five elements or stages of Design Thinking using a distance learning solution.

 Empathize: Empathizing with your users means putting yourself in their shoes and understanding their circumstances.
 In our distance learning example, you might put yourself in the children’s shoes: they’re bored, they miss social interaction, and they’re unaccustomed to doing school online.
 You might also empathize with the parents: they’re frustrated, overwhelmed, and skeptical.
 By empathizing further, you might also recognize the lack of access many parents and children have to reliable WiFi and computer hardware.